IOCCC image by Matt Zucker

 The Makefile MUST be a non-empty file in GNU Makefile form.
 See the Makefile.example, the FAQ on “submission Makefile” and the FAQ on “Makefile compatibility” for help.

 The remarks.md MUST be a non-empty file in markdown form.
-See also Rule 18 and our FAQ on “remarks.md” and our FAQ on “markdown practices”.
+See also Rule 18 and our FAQ on “remarks.md” and our FAQ on “markdown” and our markdown guidelines.

 See also the markdown syntax guide and the CommonMark Spec.